datastax/csharp-driver/README.md

 }
 ```

-You can map the properties by name
+You can either map the properties by name
 ```csharp
 //Map the properties by name automatically session.UserDefinedTypes.Define(
   UdtMap.For<Address>()
 );
 ```
-You can define the properties manually
+Or you can define the properties manually
 ```csharp
 session.UserDefinedTypes.Define(
   UdtMap.For<Address>()